thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 		- it does this by taking groups of bits from the input and mapping them to a specific set of 64 characters(A-Z, a-z, 0-9, +,/,= used at the end if the input does not perfectly align)
 		- each of the characters mentioned above represent a unique 6-bit value(64chars)
 		- Man: 01001101 01100001 01101110 -> 010011(19) 010110(22) 000101(5) 101110(46)
-			- now look up respective chars: TWFu
+			- now look up respective chars in base64 encoding: TWFu
 		- base64 works with groups of 24 bits which nicely divides into 4 base64 chars (4 chars * 6 bits/characters)
 		- if our input data is a multiple of 3 bytes, we don't need padding
 		- if we have 1 or 2 bytes left over at the end, padding is used
 		- Ma: 010011 010110 0001 -> 010011 010110 000100(00 added at the end to make it 6) -> TWE -> TWE=
+			- = added to take the place of the 4th byte
 		- M: TQ==
 		- example of unicode-only characters:
 			- ✓ has unicode U+2713, decimal: 10003, bin: 00100111 00010011